B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Introduction

-However, these VLLMs are primarily designed for single-image scenarios.
-As illustrated in Figure~\ref{fig:intro-a}, extending them to video data often compromises performance, as the number of visual tokens exceeds the VLLM's context window limit.
 To address this issue, methods like LLaMA-VID~\citep{llamavid}, MovieChat~\citep{moviechat} and LongVLM~\citep{longvlm} reduce the number of visual tokens to encode each frame.
 Alternatively, methods such as VideoLLaMA2~\citep{videollama2}, VideoLLaMA~\citep{videollama} and VideoChat2~\citep{videochat2} sample a fixed number of frames uniformly from a video to prevent an overload of visual tokens.
 While being effective in controlling the number of visual tokens for video processing, these methods struggle to balance spatio-temporal cues.
 As depicted in Figure~\ref{fig:intro-b}, VLLMs using uniform frame sampling tend to underperform on temporally relevant tasks.
 As shown in Figure~\ref{fig:intro-c}, methods that reduce the number of visual tokens per frame often perform poorly on spatially relevant tasks.

 We argue that this is due to a spatio-temporal token imbalance: reducing frame-level visual tokens causes temporal cues to dominate, whereas uniform frame sampling leads to spatial cues to be overshadowed.

-To address these issue, we propose Balanced-VLLM (B-VLLM), a VLLM framework designed to balance spatio-temporal cues in video data conditioned by task related text prompts.
+To address these issues, we propose Balanced-VLLM (B-VLLM), a novel VLLM framework to balance spatio-temporal cues in video data conditioned by task-related text prompts.
 B-VLLM processes each frame with both coarse-grained and fine-grained visual tokens.
 A learnable frame selection module leverages coarse-grained tokens to identify the frames most relevant to the video understanding task, guided by the text prompt.
 The fine-grained visual tokens of these selected frames are then processed by a spatial visual token sampling module to retrieve those most task-relevant ones.
-To further control the final number of generated visual tokens, we introduce an iterative spatial token merging strategy that averages similar visual tokens until the desired number of tokens is reached.
+For granular control over the final number of generated visual tokens, we introduce an iterative spatial token merging strategy that averages similar visual tokens until the expected number of tokens is reached.
 Finally, the resulting visual tokens are mapped into the LLM feature space and integrated with the sequence of textual tokens encoded from the text prompt before being fed into the LLM.
-Notably, our proposed method achieves SOTA performance on various benchmarks.
-Especially, our method introduces up to 10\% performance improvement to the backbone VLLMs in video understanding.
+Our proposed method achieves SOTA performance on various benchmarks.
+Notably, our method introduces up to 10\% performance improvement on MVBench~\cite{videochat2}